nauam/Courses/docs/administration/projects/project-create.md

 _Create_

-After filling in the project create form, QW Control initializes it and returns you to the default page (eg, "Jobs").
+After filling in the project create form, Rundeck initializes it and returns you to the default page (eg, "Jobs").

 Projects can be created at any time by going back to the Project menu and clicking on the "New Project" link in the navigation menu or by going to the home page and pressing the "New Project" button.

-The project setup process generates Project configuration in the server, and a local resource model containing information about the qwcontrol server node.
+The project setup process generates Project configuration in the server, and a local resource model containing information about the rundeck server node.

 ## Automating